An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: The flattening map on pairs

-The commutativity of the diagram \eqref{eq:CommutingSplicingQuotient} for the spliced ends moduli space depended on the flatness of the metric on $\RR^4$ and on the flatness of the trivial connection $\Theta$.
-The locally flat metrics $g_{\sP}$ described in \S \ref{subsubsec:FiberBundleMetrics} have this property.
+The commutativity of the diagram \eqref{eq:CommutingSplicingQuotient} for the instanton moduli space with spliced ends depended on the flatness of the metric on $\RR^4$ and on the flatness of the product connection $\Theta$ around the splicing points.
+The locally flat metrics $g_{\sP}$ described in Section \ref{subsubsec:FiberBundleMetrics} have this property.
 We now introduce a method for achieving the same kind of local flatness for the background connection $A_0$.
-This method also yields a way of cutting off the background section consistently from one stratum to another.
+This method also yields a way of cutting off the background section consistently from one stratum of the subspace \eqref{eq:IntroLowerLevelReducibles1} to another.